red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 there are many more things
 we need to consider to avoid coupling the test code to the production code too much.

-Applying Test-driven development gives you feedback about these kinds of things.
-Listen to the tests.
+Applying Test-driven development gives you feedback about these kinds of things: _Listen to the tests_!
 If something is not easy to test, then modify your design to make it easier to test things.
 The main benefit of Test-driven development is that you get this feedback early on in the lifetime of some code.
 If you listen to this feedback and design your code accordingly you will end up with modular code, that is testable and can be modified easily.